Netflix/metaflow-docs/docs/production/coordinating-larger-metaflow-projects.md

 ### `@project` and event triggering

-Importantly, workflows connected through [the `@trigger_on_finish` decorator](/production/event-triggering/flow-events) respect the
+Importantly, workflows connected through [the `@trigger_on_finish` decorator] (/production/event-triggering/flow-events) respect the `@project` decorator.
-`@project` decorator.
 Besides deploying individual workflows as branches, as shown above, you can deploy flows-of-flows as isolated branches.
-Read more about this pattern in [Deploying Variants of Event-Triggered Flows](/production/event-triggering/project-events).
+Read more about this pattern in [Deploying Variants of Event-Triggered Flows] (/production/event-triggering/project-events).

 ## Summary